BernardScottIII/SUBSCRIBE_challenge/README.md

 ```

 ## Discussion
-Since the problem statement explicitly asks me to print out the receipt details, they are printed to the console.
-I took some time to explore Ruby and play around with the various features of the language.
+This was a fun exercise which introduced me to the basics of programming in Ruby.
+I spent most of the challenge time learning about the various apects of the Ruby programming language, from the language's syntax and style guide to it's object-oriented core.

+To embrace the object-oriented nature of Ruby, I decided to create two objects for this solution, `Item` and `Basket`.
+An `Item` represents a single entry in the provided input file, and records the quantity, name, and price per unit of that entry.
+Multiple `Item`s are collected together into a single shopping `Basket`.
+When an item is added to a `Basket` using the `add()` function, the sales taxes and total cost amounts are updated upon each addition.
+The `Basket` class provides `print_recipt()`, a function to retrieve the subtotal for each item, as well as the applied taxes for the entire `Basket`.

+I decided to store the variables corresponding to sales tax and import duty in the `Basket`.
+This was motivated by the fact that the taxes applied to each  item are different, and it would not be sensible for each item to know every single tax/duty in existence.

-Why did I name the primary file `index.rb`?
-Because I know Ruby is frequently used for web development, and the main entry point for most websites is named index.
+One minor choice I made was to name the main entry point `index.rb`.
+I made this decision because I know that Ruby is frequently used to build web applications, and the main entry point for most of them is named `index`.

-Since everything in Ruby is an object, let's make everything in this project an object!
-I put the basic sales tax and import duty in the basket class because if either of those changed, they wouldn't necessarily impact the items themselves.
-It would only impact your total at checkout (the total price of the basket).
-I tried my best at documenting my Ruby code.
+While functionality was prioritized over documentation, I still gave an effort to document the classes I created.

 ## Assumptions
 - All data provided to the program is in the format: (quantity) (name) at (price per unit).
 Additionally, that all fields are always in the same order and separated by spaces.